 These types of brushes are great because they're super versatile.
 You'll recognize a Kabuki brush by its flat top and ultra-soft, voluminous bristles, which work for applying powder, bronzer, or blending out pretty much any product.

 There are a few different types of foundation brushes (angled, flat, fluffy, and domed), but this flat foundation brush is a classic.
 Use this to apply liquid or cream foundation for perfect coverage and a seamless blend.

-This exotic looking brush has two key purposes: applying a gorgeous highlight, and cleaning up powder makeup mistakes.
-Fan brushes have ultralight bristles perfect shaped to run a delicate application of powder highlighter down your cheekbone and on the tip of your nose.
-It can also be used to dust off excess powder fallout.
+This fun brush has two key purposes: applying a gorgeous highlight and cleaning up powder makeup mistakes.
+Fan brushes have ultra-light bristles, perfectly shaped to run a delicate application of powder highlighter down your cheekbone and on the tip of your nose.
+They can also be used to dust off excess powder fallout.

 These useful little brushes allow you to apply product with precision to the little nooks and crannies of your face, like under your eyes, on either side of your nose, and over a blemish.
 (Learn more about everywhere you should be applying concealer with this helpful infographic.)
 You want to look for an antibacterial concealer brush like this one since it will be coming in contact with pimples.

 There are basically two types of eye shadow brushes you definitely want to have, and this is one of them.
 Fluffy (but not too fluffy) and medium-size, this brush works great for applying shadow to the lid and blending it out.